sky1502/sky1502/README.md

 ---

 ### 🧭 Fun Fact
-> “I see code as a kind of music — both have rhythm, structure, and moments of silence that make everything work.”
+> “I see code as some kind of music -> both have rhythm, structure, and moments of silence that make everything work.”

 ---